adnanbaysal/TRNG-with-Ring-Oscillators-in-Verilog/README.md

-# TRNG-with-Ring-Oscillators-in-VHDL
+# TRNG-with-Ring-Oscillators-in-Verilog
-A true random number generator with ring oscillators structure written in VHDL targeting FPGA's.
+A true random number generator with ring oscillators structure written in Verilog targeting FPGA's.